compsocialscience/summer-institute/2022/atlanta/apply.md

 4) Graduate students must also submit the contact information of one academic or industry reference (this requirement is optional for postdoctoral scholars, faculty, and industry professionals)

-**In order to be guaranteed full consideration, all application materials must be submitted by March 30, 2022.** All application materials must be submitted through <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScKm7KTyyDlpmN1w0Rbv-j3WYf4ukG2T5tspUtaVI6_fHvMPg/viewform?embedded=true" width="640" height="999" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>.
+**In order to be guaranteed full consideration, all application materials must be submitted by March 30, 2022.** All materials must be submitted through
+[the SICSS-Atlanta Application portal](https://forms.gle/EBFB6rKqbHmN45nn6).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants by e-mail by mid-April, and we will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to csearcy@gsu.edu.